 Information on the adult system is presented on the online Dashboard in the All Population theme, while the data and contextual information about the youth justice system is presented in the Youth theme.

 What is the State of the Criminal Justice System Report?

 The State of the Criminal Justice System Report presents quantitative data on indicators from the performance monitoring Framework.
 The inaugural State of the Criminal Justice System Report (2019) provided a comprehensive analysis of criminal justice system performance across key indicators.
 The same type of report will be released every five years, with reports focusing on specific populations, topics or issues being released on an as needed basis.
 These reports will help situate performance data in broader social contexts, by drawing from different sources of information.

 What is performance monitoring?

-Performance monitoring refers to the ongoing regular collection of information to monitor how a system is doing, such as whether and to what extent it is achieving its objectives.
-Performance monitoring helps identify trends, benchmarks, strengths, and areas for improvement and highlights areas that need more data collected, monitored, and analysed.
+Performance monitoring refers to the ongoing regular collection of information to monitor how a system is doing, such as whether and to what extent it is achieving its expected objectives.
+Performance monitoring helps identify trends, benchmarks, strengths, and areas for improvement.
+It also highlights areas that could benefit from more data collection, monitoring, and analysis.

 Future data development

 The Department will continue to work with stakeholders to further refine the Framework as new needs and opportunities for performance monitoring arise.
 The Framework is a work in progress, with modifications expected as performance measurement capacity and the criminal justice system change.